cs573-24s/reflections/week4.md

 Maps: used to label the locations of the five worst schools in Pinellas County, as well as to show the vocabulary of hip-hop music in different areas.

-Pie charts: used to show the racial makeup of students at different schools, as well as to show the percentage of words that are most characteristic of hip-hop music
+Pie charts: used to show the racial makeup of students at different schools, as well as to show the percentage of words that are most characteristic of hip-hop music.

 # REFERENCES